mozilla-releng/relengdocs/procedures/TCW_Process.rst

 * A calendar of next two TCWs will be maintained, including tracker bugs.

+    - The master schedule is driven off the `official release`_ schedule.
+Usually, TCW is the 3rd Saturday after Firefox release, but may be the 4th with pre-arrangement.
+    - The chosen date is configured in Service Now, and is visible on the `approved changes`_ calendar.

 * No later than 2 Fridays preceding the TCW (8 days), the composite time line will be established and documented in a spreadsheet This ensures accurate information can be provided at various engineering